 Create a new plan.

-If you find yourself feeling defeated by conflict or stuck in the same cycle of conflict, we can help you improve your communication and conflict resolutions skills.
+If you find yourself feeling defeated by conflict or stuck in the same cycle of conflict, we can help you improve your communication and conflict resolution skills.